-Yaeger et al. (2018) gathered data via biweekly phone calls for the first two months of the intervention, and then monthly phone calls for 12 months.
+Yaeger et al. (2018) gathered data via biweekly phone calls for the first 2 months of the intervention, and then monthly phone calls for 12 months.

 The systematic review by Petit Francis et al. (2017) showed that some studies complete follow-up for up to two years post-intervention.

-Petit Francis et al. (2017) found in the systematic review of randomised trials that nurse-delivered weight management interventions successfully led to weight loss or BMI reduction in 65% of studies.
+Petit Francis et al. (2017) found in their systematic review of randomised trials that nurse-delivered weight management interventions successfully led to weight loss or BMI reduction in 65% of studies.

-Dupart et al. (2017) found that the 7-week school-based weight management intervention was cost-effective and positively received by stakeholders.
-However, Yaeger et al. (2018) describe that some weight management strategies can use many resources and not be very realistic.
+Dupart et al. (2017) found that the seven-week school-based weight management intervention was cost-effective and positively received by stakeholders.
+However, Yaeger et al. (2018) said that some weight management strategies can use many resources and not be very realistic.

 Yardley et al. (2014) found that web-based weight management interventions with practice-nurse support for clients could be practical solutions for primary healthcare settings.
 It is not believed that automated web-based weight management programs can be effective without human support, such as that of nurses (Yardley et al. 2014).